keiran-rowell/keiran-rowell.github.io/_posts/2026-01-18-fire-and-brimstone.md

 Perhaps these clusters predate---and are a prerequisite for---life itself, states the [iron-sulfur world hypothesis](https://en.wikipedia.org/wiki/Iron%E2%80%93sulfur_world_hypothesis).
 The cell as a waterborne sack to harness electricity.
 Enzyme cores remodeled from, and [still resembling](https://www.nature.com/articles/s41467-021-26158-2), mineral clusters from the Earth's crust.
 Both primates and our aquatic volcano microbial ancestors [preserve highly coordinated machinery](https://www.nature.com/articles/s41559-022-01857-1) [to build iron-sulfur clusters](https://www.nature.com/articles/nature08301).
 That is how crucially guarded nature has kept the production of this molecular crucible.

-From the dribs of lava that pierced the mantle's crust, a chemical soup contributed to the origins of us all.
+From the dribs of lava that pierced into the crust, a chemical soup contributed to the origins of us all.

 ---